-The Honorable Richard J. Durbin Chairman Committee on the Judiciary United States Senate Washington, D.C.
+The Honorable Charles E. Grassley Chairman Committee on the Judiciary United States Senate Washington, D.C.
+20510 The Honorable Richard J. Durbin Ranking Member Committee on the Judiciary United States Senate Washington, D.C.
 20510

-Dear Mr. Chairman,
+Dear Mr. Chairman and Senator Durbin,

-I am writing on behalf of the members of the Fraternal Order of Police to advise you of our support for S. 1199, the "Strengthening Transparency and Obligation to Protect Children Suffering from Abuse and Mistreatment (STOP CSAM) Act."
+I am writing on behalf of the members of the Fraternal Order of Police to advise you of our support for S. 1829, the "Strengthening Transparency and Obligation to Protect Children Suffering from Abuse and Mistreatment (STOP CSAM) Act," and to urge the Committee on the Judiciary to favorably report it to the Senate.